Melaleuca lanceolata (Moonah Tree)

 Melaleuca lanceolata produces masses of creamy-white, bottlebrush-style flowers from late spring through summer.
 These soft, fluffy blooms form along the stems in dense clusters, standing out beautifully against the dark, fine-textured foliage and providing a gentle, airy seasonal display.

-Is Melaleuca lanceolata (Moonah Tree) an Australian Native?
-Yes
+Is Melaleuca lanceolata (Moonah Tree) an Australian Native Tree?

 Melaleuca lanceolata (Moonah Tree) is Native to Native to southern Australia, including coastal regions of Victoria, South Australia, and Western Australia, where it grows in sandy soils and windswept sites.